Homeopath

 Work experience

-Experience of working with people - possibly in a related field such as homeopathic pharmacy or healthcare role - and recent biological study are also helpful.
+Experience of working with people - possibly in a related field such as a homeopathic pharmacy or healthcare role - and recent biological study are also helpful.

 Find out more about the different kinds of work experience and internships that are available.